 Contact West Coast Trial Lawyers Today

-If you have sustained injuries in the city of Los Angeles as a result of a rideshare accident, our experienced team of Uber and Lyft accident attorneys at West Coast Trial Lawyers can help you recover compensation for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering.
-Call us today at (213) 927-3700 or email [email protected] to schedule a free consultation with our knowledgeable, caring, and compassionate legal team.
+If you have sustained injuries as a result of a rideshare accident, our expert Uber and Lyft accident attorneys at West Coast Trial Lawyers will help you recover compensation for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering.